stosh689/stosh689/README.md

 James Bamford is an American author and journalist known for his writing on intelligence agencies, particularly

+Python to clean up and refine collected data from the internet:

+    First, you will need to import any necessary libraries, such as re for working with regular expressions and string for working with strings.
+You can do this by running the following code at the beginning of your script:

 import re
 import string